Search for spatial coincidence between magnetars and IceCube detected neutrinos: Conclusions

 \section{Conclusions}

-In this work, we searched for spatial coincidence between IceCube neutrinos and 33 magnetars including two extragalactic magnetars from which giant flares were seen.
+In this work, we searched for spatial coincidence between IceCube neutrinos and 37 magnetars including two extragalactic magnetars from which giant flares were seen.
 For our analysis, we used the IceCube 10 year muon track data observed between 2008-2018.
 Here, we analyzed our data using the unbinned maximum likelihood method.
 A tabular summary of our results can be found in Table~\ref{table1}.
 We do not find a detection significance greater than $5\sigma$ for any of our magnetars and the maximum significance is around 2.3$\sigma$ for 3XMM J185246.6+003317.
 We also calculate the 95\% c.l. upper limit on the number of observed signal events for each of the magnetars.
-Hence, we conclude that none of the known galactic magnetars contribute to the IceCube diffuse neutrino flux.
+Hence, we conclude that none of the known galactic magnetars contributes to the IceCube diffuse neutrino flux.
+We also calculate the muon flux limit for all our magnetars, and conclude that they are not stringent enough to rule out the theoretical models of neutrino emission proposed for some magnetars in \cite{Zhang03,Dey16}.
+Finally, we also did a stacked analysis using all the 37 magnetars assuming equal model weights.
+The results from the stacked analysis can be found in Fig.~\ref{fig:w2}.
+As we can see, there is no statistically significant excess from the stacked analysis.

+For a more robust test from individual magnetars, next-generation detectors such as IceCube-Gen2~\cite{IceCubeGen2} would be needed.